MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-local-psrepositories.md

 > To ensure security, API keys should not be hard-coded in scripts.
 Use a secure key management
 > system.

-### Publishing a Module from the PSGallery
+### Publishing a module from the PSGallery

-To publish a module from the PSGallery to your local PSRepository you can you the 'Save-Package' cmdlet.
+To publish a module from the PSGallery to your local PSRepository, you can use the 'Save-Package' cmdlet.

 - Specify the Name of the Package
-- Specify 'Nuget' as the Provider
+- Specify 'NuGet' as the Provider
 - Specify the PSGallery location as the source (https://www.powershellgallery.com/api/v2)
 - Specify the path to your local Repository